Race review: Marathon du Medoc

 Why did I agree to review this when I don’t usually talk about lady bits?
 The V-Sculpt does have a peer-reviewed study supporting its claims.
 I have nothing to loose and everything to gain from not worrying about peeing when running.
 Plus I want to help other women out there find a practical solution to this very common problem.
 I will be checking back as I get into a routine.
 It takes about three months to see results if you use the V-Sculpt every day.
 I can say my weekly sessions are not working in my favor so far but hope to better commit to my training program and post a follow up in a few weeks time with some good news.

-Thanks to Keen for the complimentary pair of shoes.
-All opinions (and urban foxes) are honest and my own.
+Thanks to V-Sculpt for the complimentary vaginal toner.
+All opinions on the product are honest (probably way too honest) and my own.